-The proposed verbiage: Staff proposes the interview be held on Day, Date and Time with an allotted time ofminutes f meeting.
-Are these acceptable to the taxpayer:yesno. or the If no, what day, date, time and allotted minutes are proposed?
+The proposed verbiage: Staff proposes the interview be held on Day, Date and Time with an allotted time of meeting.
+Are these acceptable to the taxpayer:yesno. minutes for the If no, what day, date, time and allotted minutes are proposed?